AvvyB/blender-multi-user/docs/getting_started/how-to-host.rst

 -------------

 However, there are times when you will need to host a session over the internet.
-In this case, we strongly recommend that you read the :ref:`internet-guide` tutorial.
+In this case, we strongly recommend that you read the :ref:`hosting_on_internet` tutorial.

 During an online session, various actions are available to you, go to :ref:`how-to-manage` section to learn more about them.